 What are the maximum number of hours that I may work on a specific day?

 8 hours, excluding at least a half-hour lunch.

 What are the maximum number of hours that I may work in a week?

 We strongly recommend that a student work no more than 20 hours in a week.
 Remember, your goal is to concentrate on your studies, not your work experience.

 Any unearned portion of a student's work-study allocation is automatically relinquished at the end of the academic year.

 When are time sheets due?

-What happens if my time sheet is late?
+What happens if I submit hours late?